Aileen Morales

-Aileen Rae Morales is an American softball coach who is the current head coach at Georgia Tech.
+Aileen Rae Morales (born April 5, 1987) is an American softball coach who is the current head coach at Georgia Tech.

 Coaching career

 Young Harris

 On June 18, 2013, Aileen Morales was announced as the new head coach of the Young Harris softball program.

 Radford

 On June 26, 2015, Aileen Morales was announced as the new head coach of the Radford softball program.

 Georgia Tech

 On June 7, 2017, Aileen Morales was announced as the new head coach of the Georgia Tech softball program.